JoshDoody/fsn/_book_excerpts/promotion/promotion-build-your-case.md

 layout: book_page
 title: Build your case for your promotion
 subhead: Document examples of accomplishments and accolades for your promotion
-excerpt: Make a strong case when you ask for your next promotion by showing your accomplishments and accolades.
+description: Make a strong case when you ask for your next promotion by showing your accomplishments and accolades.
 context: promotion
 last_modified_at: 2020-05-07
 book_section: 11